espain16/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Two things that ive learned about express would be the use of middleware and how to build build RESTful web services that work with JSON

-- [ ] What is Express Middleware?
+- [x] What is Express Middleware?

+ Express middleware is basically an array of functions.

-- [ ] How can a client send data to an API?
+- [x] How can a client send data to an API?

+ A client can send data to an API via url endpoints

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+A client can send the API  a status code to tell the client if the request was successful.

-- [ ] What Express feature can we use to partition an application into sub-applications?
+- [x] What Express feature can we use to partition an application into sub-applications?

+We can split resources by using Routers.

 ## Minimum Viable Product